Coopersville station

-The Coopersville Station, built as the Grand Rapids, Grand Haven and Muskegon Railway Depot is a historic railway station once used by the Grand Rapids, Grand Haven and Muskegon Railway in Coopersville, Michigan.
+The Coopersville Station, originally built as the Grand Rapids, Grand Haven and Muskegon Railway Depot is a historic railway station once used by the Grand Rapids, Grand Haven and Muskegon Railway in Coopersville, Michigan.
 The Coopersville Area Historical Society and Museum is now housed in the station.

 History

 The Grand Rapids, Grand Haven and Muskegon Railway was incorporated in 1899, and began service in 1902 on 44 miles of interurban line.
 This station in Coopersville was constructed for the opening of the line.
-The trans were electric, and the station functioned as not only a passenger depot, but also an electric substation to supply DC power to the trains via an electrified third rail.
+The trains were electric, and the station functioned as not only a passenger depot, but also an electric substation to supply DC power to the trains via an electrified third rail.

 In 1912, the United Light and Railway Company bought out the Grand Rapids, Grand Haven and Muskegon Railway.
 They operated the railway until 1928.
 The company held only an easement on the property, so when United Light went out of business, the property reverted to the city of Coopersville.
 A local garden club used the property from the 1930s through at least the early 1970s.
 After this, it was used by the Coopersville Public School System as an alternative education site.
 In 1987, the Coopersville Area Historical Society acquired use of the building.
 They opened the building as a museum, and made renovations, completed in 1991.